Marketplace overview

 Benefits

-• Expanded publisher capabilities: The publisher entity spans across exchanges, showcasing detailed information about inventory and highlighting unique capabilities like Google audiences.
+• Expanded publisher capabilities: The publisher spans across exchanges, showcasing detailed information about inventory and highlighting unique capabilities like Google audiences.

 • All-in-one marketplace: The Marketplace navigation consolidates many functions into one unified structure.